enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/component-with-ts-enact/index.md

 const Counter = Changeable({prop: 'count' , change: 'onCounterChange'}, CounterBase);

-//Change the default export to the new `Counter` component export default Counter;
+// Change the default export to the new `Counter` component export default Counter;
 ```